-All the President’s Men, Alan J. Pakula’s 1976 investigative procedural/thriller, was a title thrown around a considerable amount as a reference point to Spotlight’s decisively unglamorous aesthetics, meticulous nature, and slow-burning structure.
-Pakula’s intensely paced classic on the two Washington Post journalists — Carl Bernstein (Dustin Hoffmann) and Bob Woodward (Robert Redford)- that helped unveil the Watergate Scandal leading to President Richard Nixon’s resignation, just turned 40 a few days ago.
+All the President’s Men, Alan J. Pakula’s 1976 investigative procedural, is a title thrown around a considerable amount as a reference point to Spotlight’s decisively unglamorous aesthetics, meticulous nature, and slow-burning structure.
+Pakula’s intensely paced classic on the two Washington Post journalists — Carl Bernstein (Dustin Hoffmann) and Bob Woodward (Robert Redford) — who helped unveil the Watergate scandal leading to President Richard Nixon’s resignation, just turned forty a few days ago.
 And it will open the TCM Classic Film Festival in just a couple of weeks to commemorate this significant milestone.

 The Spotlight – All the President’s Men circle coincidentally makes 2016 a noteworthy year for films about journalism.
-(Note that the two Sundance-originating Christine Chubbuck films — Robert Greene’s non-fiction Kate Plays Christine and Antonio Campos’ Christine –– that depict the famous Florida news anchor’s on-air suicide — have not even made the rounds yet.)
-Accidental it may be, but films celebrating earth-shattering achievements of a free press and those that illustrate the dark side of changing, cheapening media habits (like the upcoming Christine Chubbuck films, or recent-ish satire/thrillers like Gone Girl and Nightcrawler) are timelier and more essential than they have ever been.
+(Note that the two Sundance-premiering Christine Chubbuck films — Robert Greene’s nonfiction Kate Plays Christine and Antonio Campos’ Christine — that depict the famous Florida news anchor’s on-air suicide have not even made the rounds yet.)
+Accidental it may be, but films celebrating earth-shattering achievements of a free press and those that illustrate the dark side of changing, cheapening media habits (like those upcoming Christine Chubbuck films, or recent-ish satire/thrillers like Gone Girl and Nightcrawler) are timelier and more essential than they have ever been.
 Just glance around.
 The whole country is polarized through an ongoing election process, with an often-trivialized narrative partly shaped by media sensationalism and “gotcha” headlines.
-Looking back at All the President’s Men today, the now vs. then contrast of newsgathering and media consumption habits is vastly sharp, as well as disconcerting.
+Looking back at All the President’s Men today, the now versus then contrast of news gathering and media consumption habits is vastly sharp, as well as disconcerting.

-Throughout its 2 hours-16 minutes running time, All the President’s Men absorbs us in its maze-like, frustrating world of names, connections, clues and isolated facts, and knowingly confuses us at times.
-So much that when the film opened, some critics have voiced their mildly negative opinions regarding its inefficiency in streamlining the flow of events/information and inability in finding an emotional tone.
-Though I think its cool, matter-of-fact stance is exactly why it still works today: it completely puts us in the shoes of the two reporters as they methodically attack the story (growing in scope beyond their wildest dreams), turning every stone and knocking on every door they can think of, often feeling perplexed themselves, and even fearing for their own safety.
+I think its cool, matter-of-fact stance is exactly why it still works today: it completely puts us in the shoes of the two reporters as they methodically attack the story (growing in scope beyond their wildest dreams), turning every stone and knocking on every door they can think of, often feeling perplexed themselves, and even fearing for their own safety.
 We watch them on the phone for extended periods, taking cryptic notes that involve instinctive evaluations (like decoding the honesty or reading the anxiety of the voice on the other side) or an endless list of names, names, names, with phone numbers if they are lucky.
 No search engine or online database to resort to.
-All they have is their notes, their instincts, and their (mostly) anonymous sources; the most important one being a man with the code name “Deep Throat” (Hal Holbrook) whom Woodward periodically meets at a dark parking lot to get tips and stay on the right track.
+All they have is their notes, their instincts, and their (mostly) anonymous sources; the most important one being a man with the code name “Deep Throat” (Hal Holbrook), whom Woodward periodically meets at a dark parking lot to get tips and to stay on the right track.

 We hardly get to see any big face-offs or volatile scenes.
-Pakula builds tension and generates legitimate thrills and discomfort through tedious periods of just waiting around or the journalists’ interaction with a variety of uncooperative sources they need to outsmart.
-Even the ending –a montage of a series of Teletype Watergate headlines- follows this non-sensationalist discipline.
-As the headlines grow in severity leading up to Nixon’s resignation –- an outcome we obviously already know — Pakula somehow manages to maintain the heart-racing tautness.
+Pakula builds tension and generates legitimate thrills and discomfort through tedious periods of just waiting around or of the journalists’ interactions with a variety of uncooperative sources they need to outsmart.
+Even the ending, which entails a montage of a series of Teletype Watergate headlines, follows this non-sensationalist discipline.
+As the headlines grow in severity leading up to Nixon’s resignation — an outcome we obviously already know — Pakula somehow manages to maintain the heart-racing tautness.

-In a 2014 interview with NPR on the 40th anniversary of the publishing of their book –which the film is adapted from by William Goldman — Woodward and Bernstein talk about their process of making their sources speak.
+In a 2014 interview with NPR on the 40th anniversary of the publishing of their book — from which the film is adapted by William Goldman — Woodward and Bernstein talk about their process of making their sources speak.
 According to Woodward, it was the key to their reporting: